 Some may be highly relevant to your needs, while others could be superfluous.

-Automatic shut down to save power, and one button operation are also good features to look out for, as is things like OLED, adjustable screens and multi directional readings.
+Automatic shut down to save power and one-button operation are also good features to look out for, as are things like OLED, adjustable screens, and multi-directional readings.

 Paying attention to what features an oximeter has will help you pick the right model for you.

 Most finger pulse oximeters are very portable in design.
 Look for models with a neck lanyard or other means to carry the device without fuss.